sujyQ/DIPforSRofNoisyImages/README.md

 ### X4, sig=25
 <img src="fig/fig6.png">

-## Contributing
+## Contribution

->📋  This code is built on [DIP](https://github.com/DmitryUlyanov/deep-image-prior).
+This code is built on [DIP](https://github.com/DmitryUlyanov/deep-image-prior).
 We thank the authors for sharing the code.

 ## Citation